Kimberly R. Lyle

 CEO, Dorchester Bay Economic Development Corporation

-A proud Massachusetts native, Kimberly earned a Master of Public Policy from Tufts University and a Bachelor of Arts in Philosophy from Rutgers University.
-She also pursued graduate studies in social anthropology at Harvard University, further enriching her perspective on community-driven development.
+A proud Massachusetts native, Kimberly holds a Master of Public Policy from Tufts University and a Bachelor of Arts in Philosophy from Rutgers University, with additional graduate study in social anthropology at Harvard University—training that continues to shape her human-centered, analytically rigorous approach to economic development and public finance.